broskunta/Mobile-Phone-Price-Prediction/README.md

 # Mobile Phone Price Prediction
- Based on the dataset from Kaggle
+ Based on the dataset from Kaggle 96% accuracy using ANN.